LJacobDev/contact-reminder/dev_notes.md

 ...
 I've removed the seemingly unrelated modifications introduced by the first blog guide to index.html, main.ts, vite.config.ts, index.ts, and deleted gh-pages branch

+... doing iterative debugging of the error messages in github actions logs, talking about missing a file or directory of ...contact-reminder/contact-reminder/dist.
+Using error messages to play around with path details to see what happens

+... found that switching to use newer upload-artifact and download-artifact seemed to remove the problem of paths missing, now that part of things looks free of error messages

+... all that remains now is that there is still an issue of permission lacking when trying to push the commit to 'git push origin gh-pages' in the deploy job

 ### creating more test files

 I want there to be tests on the Vue components in `src/components/__tests__`